 Application packets must include the following:

-All application materials must be together in one envelope and submitted to:
+All application materials must be together in one envelope and submitted or mailed to:

 Director, Didactic Program in Dietetics

 Department of Health Sciences, MSC 4301

 James Madison University

 Students who complete the application and meet the grade requirements in the prerequisite courses will be invited to take a placement test and be interviewed by dietetics program representatives.
 A minimum score of 60% is required on the placement test for students to be considered for admission.
 Scores on the placement test and skills demonstrated during the interview will be considered in the application process.